 - Cardiomyopathy: An abnormality of the structure of the heart that decreases heart function.
 When the heart is not able to pump blood to the body properly, this is called heart failure.

 - Aortic Dissection: A tear in the inner layer of the large blood vessel that carries blood from the heart through the chest and abdomen to the legs.
+With this problem, patients commonly have chest pain and back pain together.

-Gastrointestinal Problems that Cause Chest Pain
+Gastrointestinal Problems That Cause Chest Pain

 - Cholecystitis: An infection of the gallbladder.
 This is commonly caused by stones that block the tube leading from the gallbladder to the small intestine.
 An infected gallbladder requires surgical removal.

-Lung Problems That Causes Chest Pain
+Lung Problems That Cause Chest Pain

 There are a number of lung-related issues that can cause chest pain.
 They include: